What does it take to bring the 1921 Census of England & Wales online?

 From the shelves of archives to your fingertips on any device, publishing the 1921 Census of England and Wales online has been a mammoth task.
 Mary McKee explains every painstaking step our team of specialists has taken.

 Our journey to preserve and digitise the 1921 Census of England and Wales started when Findmypast won the competitive tender published by The National Archives in 2018.
 We were thrilled to be chosen to complete the challenging but exciting task of bringing the 1921 Census online for the first time.
-The census is an amazing window into the past, giving us a snapshot of 38 million lives in England and Wales on one night in the summer of 1921.
+The Census is an amazing window into the past, giving us a snapshot of 38 million lives in England and Wales on one night in the summer of 1921.
 Now, with our Premium subscription, you can delve in to the most comprehensive record of life in England and Wales ever released to your hearts content.

 The census is stored in 28,000 volumes or pieces.
 Each piece contains between 300 to 600 schedules.
-For the entire digitisation project, they have been housed at a specially designed studio at the Office for National Statistics in Titchfield Hampshire, where they occupied 1.6km of storage shelving.
+For the entire digitisation project, they were housed at a specially designed studio at the Office for National Statistics in Titchfield Hampshire, where they occupied 1.6km of storage shelving.

 There are approximately 8.5 million household schedules.
 If we laid every census schedule next to each other they would stretch across 4,675 kilometres, a similar distance between London and Boston.

-The whole process to digitise and preserve the census has taken three years to complete.
+The whole process to digitise and preserve the census took three years to complete.

 Digitising the census starts with our conservation team, including conservation technicians and qualified conservators.
-The team has gone through every single piece, schedule by schedule, assessing and preserving the documents.
-Their priority was to make sure the document was stable for digitisation and that we have exposed as much of the original handwriting as possible.
+The team went through every single piece, schedule by schedule, assessing and preserving the documents.
+Their priority was to make sure the document was stable for digitisation and that we had exposed as much of the original handwriting as possible.

 During their assessment, they removed dirt, flattened creases, repaired tears and identified mould.
 The technicians used Teflon bone or a heated spatula to flatten the creases and fine Japanese tissue paper to repair the tears.
 Tears can occur for a number of reasons but mainly because the folds have weakened.
 The original census form was folded into three and slipped through every door in England and Wales.